SohtaInoguchi/temperature-converter/README.md

 https://SohtaInoguchi.github.io/temperature-converter

+## How to install onto local computer
+- Git clone the repository.<br/>
+- `npm install` to install all the dependencies.

 ## How to build and deploy the application
 Execute `npm run deploy`<br/>
 This script builds production build and deploy to Github page.